Jack of All Trades (1936 film)

-Jack of All Trades is a 1936 British comedy film directed by Robert Stevenson and Jack Hulbert and starring Hulbert, Gina Malo and Robertson Hare.
-It is based on the 1934 play Youth at the Helm.
+Jack of All Trades (also known as The Two of Us) is a 1936 British comedy film directed by Robert Stevenson and Jack Hulbert and starring Hulbert, Gina Malo and Robertson Hare.
+It was written by Hulbert, Austin Melford and J. O. C. Orton based on the 1934 play Youth at the Helm by Paul Vulpius.
 The film was made at Islington Studios, with sets designed by Alex Vetchinsky.

 Plot

-Jack, out of work and responsible for an aged mother, takes a succession of jobs, bluffing his way through them all.
+Jack Warrender, out of work and responsible for an aged mother, takes a succession of jobs, bluffing his way through them all.